“Design is not just what it looks like and feels like. Design is how it works.” Late. Steve Jobs, Founder, Apple. Inc.

 3. External CSS

-External CSS is a widely used CSS file that involves linking to HTML and an external style sheet file.
+Among the different types of CSS with example, external CSS secures its ranking in widely used stylesheets.
+It involves linking to HTML and an external style sheet file.
 It is an ideal option for a larger project with multiple HTML documents.
 It allows developers to maintain a consistent look and reflect changes across various pages.
 Here’s an example of external HTML:

 <!DOCTYPE html>